ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 * You must be the account owner or have an access policy with the administrator role on all account management services to restrict access.
 * After creating or updating a zone or a rule it can take a few minutes for the change to take effect.
-* When you create context-based restrictions for the IAM access group service, users who don't satisfy the rule will not be able to view any groups in the account, including the public access group.
-* Unlike IAM policies, context-based restrictions don't assign access.
-Context-based restrictions check that an access request comes from an allowed context that you configure.
-Also, the rules might not take effect immediately beecause of synchronization and resource availability.
 {: important}

 ### Supporting connections between services (service-to-service) with context-based restrictions